Socio-Behavioural Research Division

 The division is also involved in implementation science with studies like Girl Power, which investigates the feasibility and effectiveness of providing different combination HIV prevention and sexual reproductive health packages.
-Retention in empowerment workshops is assessed with and without cash transfers .
 This centres around young women attending four public health clinics in the Klipfontein/Mitchells Plain sub-district.
 In 2017, this pilot study will be scaled-up to reach 10’000 young women through Women of Worth, a component of The Zimele Project.

-DTHF partnered with IAS and the Children’s Radio Foundation in facilitating a series of focus groups and participatory media workshops with youth in South Africa, Zambia, and Tanzania to document youth perceptions of HIV prevention and treatment programs.
-These workshops yielded media content for a digital social media campaign called Youth Voices which advanced a youth voice to speak directly to policy makers and funders in advance of and at the AIDS 2016 conference.
+DTHF partnered with IAS and the Children’s Radio Foundation to facilitate a series of focus groups and participatory media workshops with youth in South Africa, Zambia, and Tanzania to document perceptions of HIV prevention and treatment programs.
+These workshops yielded media content for a digital social media campaign called Youth Voices which advanced a youth voice to speak directly to policy makers and funders for the AIDS 2016 conference.

 The DTHF runs mobile diagnostic units: the Tutu Tester and the Tutu Teen Truck, which provides free comprehensive healthcare and counselling services to youth in the underserviced health sub-district of Klipfontein/Mitchells Plain.
 Services include HIV, TB and STI screening, as well as a wellness package that includes assessment for diabetes, hypertension, obesity, cervical, breast and testicular cancer.
-Health advice and treatment referral is additionally provided where appropriate.
 Studies are being conducted to assess the impact of economic incentives and/or text messages on linkage to HIV/TB care following mobile HIV and TB screening.
-Additionally, the feasibility and acceptability of HIV self-testing kits among adolescents and young adults is being accessed.

 Behavioural and decision making

-Behavioural studies research how people make decisions around HIV and TB. whether that be treatment or testing.
-They explore the social determinants of adolescent engagement in HIV care post HIV testing and counselling
+Behavioural studies research how people make decisions around HIV and TB.
+They explore the social determinants of adolescent engagement in HIV care post testing and counselling

 The department conducts interviews and surveys in the first phase of the Power Study, to develop a ‘mental model’ of what influences young men and women’s decisions on how to prevent HIV.
 These findings will inform the next phase of the Power Study in which up to 1,000 young women will receive PrEP via the Tutu Teen Truck in an open label demonstration project.